 If you have deployed a large number of services in a single namespace, you can use the sidecar recommendation feature to reduce the size of sidecar configurations to the maximum extent.
-In this topic, a large-scale cluster that has 420 pods deployed is used to test and analyze the effects of sidecar recommendation on configuration push optimization.
+In this topic, a large-scale cluster that has 420 pods is used to test and analyze the optimization of configuration push of Service Mesh (ASM) after sidecar recommendation is enabled.

 Prerequisites